Ángel Acevedo

 Ángel Acevedo (born January 27, 1941) is a Puerto Rican retired professional wrestler known by his ring name The Cuban Assassin and for his appearances with Atlantic Grand Prix Wrestling, World Wrestling Council and Stampede Wrestling. Ángel Acevedo is a permanent resident of Canada and resides in Calgary, Alberta.
 Acevedo's son, Richie Acevedo, was also a wrestler for many years but retired in 2009.
 Acevedo allowed Fidel Sierra to use the Cuban Assassin name as well, as long as he did not use it in Japan, which has led to some mistakenly crediting Acevedo and Sierra with championships they did not win.

 Early life

 Ángel Acevedo was born on January 27, 1941, in Puerto Rico, son of a Puerto Rican mother and a Cuban father.
-They family moved to Cuba when Acevedo was seven months old.
+The family moved to Cuba when Acevedo was seven months old.
 In school Acevedo competed in Amateur wrestling and later on took up boxing, even turning pro after graduating high school.
 He would later move to Florida and began training for a professional wrestling.